-WORSHIP AT ST GILES’
+WORSHIP in ST GILES’

 A place where all are welcome